seanwsullivan1/Exit_Velocity_Over_Expected_-EVOE-/README.md

 # Exit_Velocity_Over_Expected_-EVOE-
 Brief code to query Baseball Savant for Statcast data and model to predict exit velocity.
+Code for k-Means clustering is also included.

 For more information on the pybaseball package, please consult the repository (https://github.com/jldbc/pybaseball).